NickJT/mqtt/docs/mqtt-docs/docs/mqtt-Router.md

 Compromise - Put subscriber in map here but **remove** it from Map if we get a Nack.
 Worst case is an unecessary insert/remove in the unlikely event of a rejection.
-This also matches unsub case where we have to continue to ack messages between unsub and unsub ack TODO - Decide what to do if we already have a subscription for that topic
+This also matches unsub case where we have to continue to ack messages between unsub and unsub ack TODO - Duplicate id check can be removed after testing TODO - Decide what to do if we already have a subscription for that topic.
+Currently we just return but this will need clean-up and possibly reporting to main.

 ```pony